-In a time where we're suddenly doing everything—from working to working out—in our homes, our bodies are learning how to adjust.
-For some, staying at home may blur the line between being active and resting, which can result in a wonky sleep schedule.
-Now, more than ever, we need to prioritize sleep to support our immunity.
+For starters, you're certainly not alone in this sleep struggle.
+Staying at home may blur the line between being active and resting, which can result in a wonky sleep schedule.
+That said, now more than ever, we need to prioritize sleep to support our immunity.

 It's not news that sleep is an important part of supporting our body's proper function, but sleep washes the brain and regulates hormones.
 According to Eva Selhub, M.D., "When sleep-deprived, the body's hormone system is off."